Residential real estate – new dwelling exemption certificate [GN8]

 How to apply

-If you would like to apply for an exemption certificate for a new dwelling exemption certificate please apply using the Australian Taxation Office’s foreign investment application form.
+If you would like to apply for a New Dwelling Exemption Certificate please use the Australian Taxation Office’s foreign investment application form.

 Applicants should take care to ensure they supply the correct details and all required information as part of their application, as changes to details such as name or property address after an approval has been granted may require applicants to seek a new approval and be subject to further fees.